Meet the Love Island contestants for 2021

 Islanders initially entering the villa have been announced

+The ITV2 dating show returned on Monday (28 June) after a year off due to the pandemic.

-Love Island will be back on our screens next Monday (28 June), with Laura Whitmore presenting for a second series and Iain Stirling providing the show’s hilarious voiceover once more.
+Laura Whitmore is presenting for a second series and Iain Stirling providing the show’s hilarious voiceover once more.
 You can find out more information about Love Island series seven here.

 In a post shared on social media on Sunday (20 June) ahead of the cast announcement, ITV encouraged fans to show compassion to the new line-up of islanders.